Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: Introduction

 \subsection{Motivations and comparison with previous results}

-The aim of this article is to show and to quantify the strict positivity of the solutions to the Boltzmann equation when the gas particles moves in a bounded domain.
-This issue has been tackled for a long time since it not only presents a great physical interest but also appears to be of significant importance for the mathematical study of the Boltzmann equation.
-Besides, our results only require some regularity on the solution and no further assumption on its local density, which was assumed to be uniformly bounded from below in previous studies (which is equivalent of assuming \textit{a priori} either that there is no vacuum or that the solution is strictly positive).
-More precisely, we shall prove that continuous solutions to the Boltzmann equation with angular cutoff in a $C^2$ convex bounded domain or the torus which have uniformly bounded energy satifies an immediate Maxwellian lower bound:
+The aim of this article is to show and to quantify the strict positivity of the solutions to the Boltzmann equation when the gas particles move in a bounded domain.
+This issue has been investigated for a long time since it not only presents a great physical interest but also appears to be of significant importance for the mathematical study of the Boltzmann equation.
+Moreover, our results only require some regularity on the solution and no further assumption on its local density, which was assumed to be uniformly bounded from below in previous studies (which is equivalent of assuming \textit{a priori} either that there is no vacuum or that the solution is strictly positive).
+More precisely, we shall prove that solutions to the Boltzmann equation in a $C^2$ convex bounded domain or the torus that which have uniformly bounded energy satisfy an immediate exponential lower bound:

+with $K=0$ (Maxwellian lower bound) in the case of a collision kernel with angular cutoff.
+We emphasize here that the present results only require solutions to the Boltzmann equation to be continuous away from the grazing set

+which is a property that is known to hold in the case of specular reflection boundary conditions \cite{Gu6}(see also \cite{Gu5} or \cite{HwVel} for boundary value problems for mean-field equations).
+We also note that more physically relevant boundary conditions are a combination of specular reflections with some diffusion process at the boundary.
+The same kind of exponential lower bounds, with the same assumptions on the solution, have recently been obtained by the author in the case of Maxwellian diffusion boundary conditions \cite{Bri5}.

 The strict positivity of the solutions to the Boltzmann equation standing in the form of an exponential lower bound was already noticed by Carleman in \cite{Ca} for the spatially homogeneous equation.
 In his article he proved that such a lower bound is created immediately in time in the case of hard potential kernels with cutoff in dimension $3$.
 More precisely, the radially symmetric solutions he constructed in \cite{Ca} satisfies an almost Maxwellian lower bound,